epidsc/Free-Chloride-Concentration-Calculator/README.md

 ## 🙏 Acknowledgments

-We acknowledge **Dr. D.A.S.
-Amarasinghe** for academic supervision and guidance during this project.
+We would like to express our sincere gratitude to **Dr. D.A.S.
+Amarasinghe** for his invaluable academic supervision, guidance, and support throughout the development of this project.

 ---